objectionary/reo/README.md

     "Hello, world!\n"
 ```

-Then, compile it to Sot using [eoc](https://github.com/objectionary/eoc):
+Then, compile it to SODG using [eoc](https://github.com/objectionary/eoc):

 ```
 $ eoc sodg